 Within every establishment there is the need for a server.
-Without a server a business can’t be interconnected and function as it is required to.
+Without a server a business cannot be interconnected and function as it is required to.
 Anyone that has experienced temporary downtime of servers during work hours will know how much of an obstacle it can cause to business functionality.
-Even a 15-minute downtime period is a massive spanner in the works and can stop many people from doing their jobs- with no access to necessary files etc. Therefore, preventing disruption is of course a great priority- with the conditions the server system is kept in being one big factor to consider.
+Even a 15-minute downtime period is a massive spanner in the works and can stop many people from being able to do large parts of their jobs, even in some cases their job entirely, with no access to necessary files etc. Therefore, preventing disruption is of course a great priority- with the conditions the server system is kept in being one big factor to consider.
 This starts with your server room, as this is used to store, power and operate the computer servers and their accompanying components.
 One critical aspect of server room conditions to consider and the one we are going to talk about, is the temperature and humidity of the server room.

 Server rooms/ data centres comprise of a combination of both hot and cool air, this is due to server fans producing hot air, while air conditioning and other cooling systems yield cool air to counteract this.
 Balancing the server room temperature is a high priority when ensuring server room uptime.
 Conditions reaching excess levels of heat runs the risk of equipment failure.
 As previously mentioned, downtime can mean lost data, productivity and revenue.
 The ASHRAE (American Society of Heating, Refrigerating and Air-Conditioning Engineers) recommend temperature conditions for server rooms should be between 18°C-27°C. Anything higher or lower than this should be an immediate cause for concern as it could lead to system failure.